kghose/groho/src/Readme.md

 interactive simulation.
 What is challenging is the sheer size of the data produced which is unwieldy to store and display.

-### Option: Store all the data

-Assuming a simulation time step of 1 minute a 100 year simulation will result in 100 * 365.25 * 24 * 60 = 52.6 million data points per trajectory.
-If we store
-just the position and we stpre this as floats, this is 52.6e6 * 3 * 4 = 631 MB
-of data per trajectory.
-For our full-solar stsem simulation this is 12.6 GB for the 20 spaceships alone.

-### Option: Adaptive downsampling

-A 1 minute interval, possibly essential for numerical stability, is probably way more dense than necessary for display purposes.
-Downsampling the data allows us to maintain visual fidelity.
-For reasons detailed in this [IPython notebook][downsampler] a decent solution is an adpative downsampler that samples tighter curvatures more densely.

-This can be tuned to give a density of sampling such that, at a scale where the whole, or substantial parts of, the solar system are visible, the trajectories are visually pleasant to look at even with just linear interpolation.
-This allows us, in practice, to reduce a 100 year, full solar system simulation to around 2-3 million points.

-### The LOD problem

-Solving this problem graduates us to the next level of problem: The Level of Detail issue.
-When you zoom in however, say to look at Mars and it's moons, downsampled data with linear interpolation looks very annoying.
-A smooth trajectory like mars has sampling intervals that are large compared to the tight motions its moons make, resulting in a very glitchy and inaccurate rendering with linear interpolation.

-> ### Mars, Phobos and Deimos
-> The orbits of Phobos and Deimos are particularly challenging - they are both strikingly close to Mars and their orbits correspondingly have tight curvatures.
-Visually, aggressive downsampling works for most of the planets/moons but not for the Martian system.

-#### More power is not the answer
-I tried cranking down the tolerances on the adaptive sampler but the problem is that to get dense enough sampling for the Martian system we start to flood with data.
-With the default tolerances, for a 100 year full solar system simulation we end up with about 2.6 million points.
-This can skyrocket to 31 million points and we still have glitchy visuals.

-It's possible to set the tolerances differently for the different planets, since only the Martian system has such a tight scale, but we're just kicking the can down the road and we're going to run into again, for example, when we'll be looping a spacecraft through the Jovian system and wonder why everything looks so funny.

 ### Adaptive sampling + interpolation